 The Kentish Petition of March, 1642

 The English Civil War was the outcome of unstoppable force meets immovable object.
 King Charles I obdurately refused to recognise Parliamentary resistance to his aims, and Parliament obdurately refused to raise taxes if he wouldn’t.
 There was no desire for regime change; but the nation spiralled downwards as the impasse continued.
 In March 1642, with hostilities looming, an initiative arose from Maidstone Assizes.
-Kent was Parliamentarian in outlook, like the rest of the South and East, but with Royalist landowners.
+Kent was Parliamentarian in outlook, like the rest of the South and East, but had Royalist landowners.
 The impartial gentry of Kent presented a petition asking the Long Parliament to compromise with the King, particularly by renouncing its claim to controlling the militia.
 Printed copies of the signed petition were distributed.
-The demands were moderate; but Parliament reacted with outrage.
-The petition’s presenters to Parliament were arrested, its perpetrators were declared delinquents, it was publicly burned by hangmen, and Parliament concocted its own petition with more signatures.
+The demands were moderate, but Parliament reacted with outrage.
+The Petition’s presenters to Parliament were arrested, its perpetrators were declared delinquents, it was publicly burned by hangmen, and Parliament concocted its own petition with more signatures.
 By August, the nation was at war with itself.

 The Faversham witch trial (1645)

 Though witches are associated with the Middle Ages, settling scores with an allegation of witchcraft was still commonplace in the C17; and East Kent was a hotspot of indictments.
 When Thomas Gardiner hurt himself in a fall, Joan Walliford embarrassed him by laughing.
 He charged her with making it happen by witchcraft.
 Her friends Joan Cariden, Jane Hott and Elizabeth Harris were named as accomplices.
 All either confessed to having had the devil appear to them in the form of a cat or, would you believe, a hedgehog.
-Their ready admission to such nonsense suggests a good deal of coercion; but it was enough to see them arraigned.
+Their ready admission to such nonsense suggests a good deal of coercion, but it was enough to see them arraigned.
 Their trial consisted in being dunked in the river.
-Had they drowned, they would have been held innocent; but the devil helped them stay afloat.
+Had they drowned, they would have been held innocent, but the devil helped them stay afloat.
 On September 29th, three were hanged at Faversham; Harris’s fate is unknown.
 Fortunately, the scientific revolution would soon be delineating the difference between truth and self-serving superstition.

 The Plum Pudding Riot (1647)

 With the first Civil War over and King Charles safely in custody, the Puritan-dominated Parliament was free to throw its ideological weight around.
 The Puritans’ intolerance did not stop at restricting sports.
 They even banned Christmas.
 Popular reaction was predictably hostile, especially in Kent.
 The Mayor of Canterbury arrived at the marketplace on December 25th to find few traders observing the legal injunction to work normally.
 When he urged revellers to get to work, he got a surly reaction that turned to pushing and shoving.
 Someone produced an inflated pig’s bladder, the football of its day.
 It was a signal for the sort of competitive mass brawl that infuriated the authorities.
 Before long, it turned to a riot: a metaphorical bloody nose for Puritanism from the rebellious Men of Kent.
-It signalled an end to the phoney peace, and the start of further hostility that, by the summer, would turn to mortal conflict.
+It signalled an end to the phoney peace, and the start of further hostilities that, by the summer, would turn to mortal conflict.